lgi-devs/lgi/docs/cairo.md

 `local cr = cairo.Context.create(surface)` or `local cr =
 cairo.Context(surface)`.

+### Version checking

+`cairo.version` and `cairo.version_string` fields contain current
+runtime cairo library version, as returned by their C counterparts `cairo_version()` and `cairo_version_string()`.
+Original `CAIRO_VERSION_ENCODE` macro is reimplemented as `cairo.version_encode(major, minor, micro)`.
+For example, following section shows how to guard code which should be run only when cairo version is at least 1.12:

+    if cairo.version >= cairo.version_encode(1, 12, 0) then
+       -- Cairo 1.12-specific code
+    else
+       -- Fallback to older cairo version code end

 ### Synthetic properties

 There are many getter and setter functions for assorted cairo objects.